 The college's previous application system was time-consuming and confusing, often leaving candidates wondering if they had even applied.
 This isn't an isolated problem, as 93 percent of job seekers point to unclear instructions as their number one frustration.

 With the new system, candidates can submit applications in just a few steps using their Management / Applicant Job Center built within Cornerstone Recruiting.

 "We call it 'magic,' because that's how we felt about it," says Bogdan.
 "It has LinkedIn features, as well as other surprises.
 Candidates can complete the process in one screen, and because there's a trail, it's easier to backtrack to where they were."

 As the application process is one of your first touch points with potential candidates, it's important that it reflects your true company culture and values.
-This is critical to establishing a positive relationship with a candidate.
 The legacy system at Boston College was not only consuming time and turning off potential candidates, but also conveying a message of antiquity—a message directly in conflict with the college's emphasis on innovation and commitment to the highest standards of teaching and research.

 "When you visit our splash page [now], you immediately get a feeling of what kind of institution we are," says Bogdan.
 "We've been able to add videos, descriptions and other features that really communicate who we are."